glumia/polito_dl/README.md

 # Description
 **polito_dl** is a script written in Python to download video lessons from didattica.polito.it and elearning.polito.it with a simple and powerful command-line interface.
 It features a nice download progress bar and possibility to resume downloads.
 URL can be the link of a single videolesson or the course's on-line lessons main page.

     Usage:
     polito_dl [options] URL

     Options:
-    -u, --username USERNAME    PoliTo Username
-    -p, --password PASSWORD    PoliTo Password
-    --list-lectures            List lectures available for download and exit --print-syllabus           Print the course syllabus and exit --save-syllabus FILE       Save the course syllabus into file and exit
+    -a, --auth-file FILE       Get login credentials from FILE --list-lectures            List lectures available for download and exit --print-syllabus           Print the course syllabus and exit --save-syllabus FILE       Save the course syllabus into file and exit